Friday, December 31, 2010

 Amen.
 And the truth is always the enemy of the totalitarian state.
 They hate the Internet with a passion as too much information is being discovered, spread, read, and published (republished) by the masses.
 (I’ve already published more facts on the JFK assassination from a conspiracy perspective than you’ll ever read in the mainstream corporate press.
 Yet they show up here to read it.
 Hear me CBS?
 NY Times?
 CBC?
 Tribune Corp?)

-Contrary to what some might say, the leaks having nothing to do with National Security, but rather Nation Insecurity.
+Contrary to what some might say, the leaks have nothing to do with National Security, but rather Nation Insecurity.
 All the documents do is embarrass and humiliate the ruling class.
-And more importantly, is shows how conspiratorial they all are.
+And more importantly, it shows how conspiratorial they all are.
 It shows what they were, and are, doing behind the people’s back and it’s a nasty business.
 Secretary of State, Hillary Clinton is shown in a signed document, encouraging spying on UN bigwigs.
 Did this come from the top?
 Mrs. Clinton’s reputation for blackmail and digging up dirt on political opponents is well known.
 Yet the American media is so sidetracked it can’t deal with the how and why of this.
 She has since declared she will retire from public life.
 Was it because of Wikileaks?
 We shall see.

 Everything Surveilled